 Setting up the product availability is the first half of creating a limited edition product, setting up the product expiration date is the second.

-Adding a scheduling plugin lets you set a product expiry date which spurs your customers to purchase the product before it becomes unavailable.
+Adding a WooCommerce scheduler plugin lets you set a product expiry date which spurs your customers to purchase the product before it becomes unavailable.

-Much like setting up the product availability, the plugin let you set an Expiry Date for you product in three simple steps,
+Much like setting up the product availability, the plugin also lets you set an Expiry Date for you product in three simple steps,